How to obtain an "on-licence" to sell liquor within New Zealand

 Who do I apply to?

-Applications for full or temporary on-licences must be made to your local council, which acts as your "District Licensing Agency" for the purposes of the SALE OF LIQUOR ACT 1989.
+Applications for full or temporary on-licences must be made to your local council, which acts as your "District Licensing Agency" for the purposes of the SALE AND SUPPLY OF ALCOHOL ACT 2012.
 Contact your local council, and they will send you out the relevant application forms.

 What information will I need to include with my application?